LCHansson/sweSCB/README.md

 ```r
 findSCBdata()
 ```
-The function will automatically print the code needed to reproduce the access to SCB data.
+The function will automatically print (if wanted) the code needed to reproduce the access to SCB data.

 ## Advanced access to SCB data